Best Easy TikTok Dances for Kids and Families to Try

 Some TikTok dances are purposefully challenging, but many are easy and can even be done by toddlers.
 Here are some of our favorite kid-friendly TikTok dance trends for you and your family to try, plus some instructions to get you started on TikTok if you're new to the app.
 Who knows, maybe you'll get TikTok famous!

-Find tons more boredom busters and family-friendly activities in our Stay-at-Home Guide.
+Find more awesome kids' music on our list of Free Kids' Music Playlists from Breakfast to Bedtime, and tons more boredom busters and family-friendly activities in our Stay-at-Home Guide.

 What is TikTok?